 - This treatment program offers more flexibility, as you may be able to schedule your treatment at times that let you remain working or caring for children.
 These options can be right for individuals who don’t need constant supervision at this point in their recovery but would still benefit from professional support in a structured setting on a consistent basis.

 - Therapy more closely reflects the environment that a person will need to face after rehab.
 Working with a therapist to develop healthy coping mechanisms as these situations arise, can better equip patients to handle triggers and temptations for a long-lasting, successful recovery.

 - The program provides an opportunity to continue with professional treatment in a manner that also lets you integrate back into daily life.
 For many people, this is an ideal step down from residential rehab.

-- Because it doesn’t include overnight amenities or 24-hour services, drug addiction treatment is typically less expensive than residential or inpatient recovery options.
+- Because it doesn’t include overnight amenities or 24-hour services, drug rehab in Fort Myers is typically less expensive than residential or inpatient recovery options.
 This makes it a cost-effective option for some individuals, whether they are entering addiction rehab first or coming to it after inpatient services.

 Calusa Recovery offers a range of outpatient recovery programs for men who are struggling with addiction.
 Call 844-254-9664 or complete our contact form today to request more information about our addiction treatment programs.